 Did you know that, in Britain, the average worker will sit through 6,239 meetings during their career?
 According to estimates, that can work out as an entire year of meetings!
-One in five workers have admitted to dozing off in meetings in the past, and over 60 percent say that meetings can often be considered ‘pretty pointless’.
+One in five workers have admitted to dozing off during one in the past, and over 60 percent say that they can often be considered ‘pretty pointless’.

-If you’re often running or attending meetings in your day to day job, you’ll want to assure that those meetings are worth a year off yours and your colleagues’ lives – what’s the point of them otherwise?
+If you’re often running or attending meetings in your day to day job, you’ll want to assure that they are worth a year off yours and your colleagues’ lives – what’s the point of them otherwise?

 Read on to find out some of the best productivity hacks you can use to transform your business meetings into worthwhile and efficient events.